akuhara/RF_INV/README.md

 * [Open MPI](https://www.open-mpi.org/)

-It is recommended to complie Open MPI with GNU fortran compiler (i.e, `gfortran`).
+It is recommended to compile Open MPI with GNU Fortran compiler (i.e, `gfortran`).
 In that case, you can use Makefile without changing compiler options.

 # How to install